DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/point/src/pipeline-scripts/README.md

---output_dir_root: Root directory for output directory --save_raster : Enable this argument if you want to generate output with raster layer --cmp_eval_gt_path : Json file contains point symbol pairs in the competition evaluation dataset --cmp_eval : Enable this argument if you want to generate competition evaluation outputs --text_spotting_dir (Optional) : Directory of mapKurator outputs.
+--output_dir_root: Root directory for output directory --save_raster : Enable this argument if you want to generate output with raster layer --cmp_eval_gt_path : Json file contains point symbol pairs in the competition evaluation dataset --cmp_eval : Enable this argument if you want to generate competition evaluation outputs --gpu_id : Specifying GPU id for running the module --text_spotting_dir (Optional) : Directory of mapKurator outputs.
 This is optional, which is used for postprocessing point symbol module outputs

 ```